The Conservatives Dreading—And Preparing for—Civil War

 Williams: It would depend on what is driving the disparate results.
 We would have to separate out the extent to which sentencing is truly discriminatory—and it ought not to be, if it is—and the extent to which the high incarceration rate of Black Americans is due to their much higher propensity to commit violent crime.

 Until we can talk about that—if we can acknowledge that on the left and the right—it would be a wonderful starting point to try to dig into some of the issues you’re talking about, like the different classification of drugs being more associated with one group or another.
-We have to start, though, with the acknowledgement that a lot more Blacks are in prison because they commit violent crimes at a much higher rate [than Americans of other races].
+We have to start, though, with the acknowledgment that a lot more Blacks are in prison because they commit violent crimes at a much higher rate [than Americans of other races].
 Whites commit violent crime at a much higher rate than Asians do, so I don’t mean to suggest a racial crime hierarchy.
 But it’s just a fact we have to acknowledge.

 Green: But certain crimes are more likely to be seen by the state, right?
 It’s easier to enforce against petty theft than white-collar crime.
 The other thing you might say is, okay, there are poor Black communities where more crime happens, but there are reasons why that’s happening: Those communities have been systematically neglected over time.
 And we as a society should change that.